 To accompany the password manager, the app allows you to securely store credit card details so you can quickly pay for things online, plus there’s a secure note section where you can keep important information that you don’t want to fall into the wrong hands.
 NordPass provides the ability to share any entries from these sections (passwords, credit card details and notes) securely with friends via the Shared Items feature, so if your partner has forgotten the Netflix login again, you can get them back to watching Midnight Diner: Tokyo Stories in no time.

 With the free version you get the basics, able to log in with only one device at a time and you lose the sharing feature.
-There is a seven-day free trial for the Premium service, which thereafter works out at £2.30/$2.99p/m, but you pay for the whole year in one go which cost £28/$35.88.
-This includes a 50 percent discount as an introductory offer to the app.
+There is a seven-day free trial for the Premium service, which thereafter works out at £4.99/$4.99 per month, but if you sign up for two years you'll pay £2.49/$2.49 per month.

 It’s not as developed as some of the other apps on this list, for instance there’s no way to organise the passwords, but we’re definitely impressed with how NordPass has started out.
 Hopefully there’s more to come.